As Star Wars fans around the world eagerly await "The Rise of Skywalker," one family will never forget what actor Mark Hamill did for their dying son.

 One of those moments came after John, then a young teenager, asked his dad if he could meet Luke Skywalker.
 He had already lost his sight by then and most of his short-term memory.
 But because he had spent most of his childhood watching "Star Wars" and playing with his toy lightsabers and action figures, his connection to the movie had stayed with him.

 Sikorra asked his college friend, screenwriter Ed Solomon ("Men in Black," "Bill & Ted's Excellent Adventure") — the only person he knew in Hollywood — if he could help him reach Hamill.
 Solomon didn't have any direct connection to the actor, but he reached out to his agent.

-"The agent begrudgingly said he'd call Mark, but also said not to get my hopes up," Solomon wrote on Twitter.
+"The agent begrudgingly said he'd call Mark, but also said not to get my hopes up," Solomon wrote when he told the story on Twitter in 2017.
 "Ninety seconds later, I got a call from @HamillHimself, who immediately said yes and gave me his home address."

 Hamill met John with Sikorra and Solomon at a park in Malibu, where he spent hours answering John's questions in character as Skywalker.
 "At that point, John couldn't distinguish between the actor and the character," explained Sikorra.
 "Mark answered all John's questions about Princess Leia and spaceships, and he was just very, very kind."